 As with wheat, the Vancouver cash price for 1 Canada Canola also moved lower during the first half of the 2013-14 crop year, albeit to a more significant degree.
-Here too, an expected increase in oilseed supplies did much to undermine prices.
-The key drivers in this were the bountiful soybean harvests in both the United States and Brazil.
-Likewise, an increase in the output of both Canadian canola and soybeans only contributed to the downward price pressure.
+Here too, an expected increase in oilseed supplies did much to undermine prices through this period, with the key drivers being the bountiful soybean harvests in both the United States and Brazil.
+Likewise, an increase in the output of both Canadian canola and soybeans only contributed to the downward pressure brought to bear on prices.
+But strong American soybean exports along with concerns over the potential effects of dry weather on the Brazilian soybean crop gave support to the canola market in the third quarter.
+Further gains followed in the wake of the federal government's efforts to address the logistics challenges that had been confronting the industry, and which had also undermined prices.

-During the first six months of the 2013-14 crop year the Vancouver cash price for 1 Canada canola slipped from \$542.35 per tonne to \$457.56 per tonne.
-With the close of the period, the average price stood at \$503.03 per tonne, 22.8% below the previous crop year's final average of \$651.60 per tonne.
-This decline suggests that producers of 1 Canada canola are likely to experience a significant reduction in their per-tonne financial returns for the 2013-14 crop year.
+Through much of the 2013-14 crop year the Vancouver cash price for 1 Canada canola slipped steadily, from an opening high of \$542.35 per tonne to a low of \$455.53 per tonne in January 2014.
+However, the third quarter saw prices regain a significant portion of this lost ground, rebounding to \$523.21 per tonne by April 2014.
+Even so, the average price posted for this nine-month period stood 23.1% below the previous crop year's final average, \$501.25 per tonne versus \$651.60 per tonne respectively.
+This net decline suggested that producers of 1 Canada canola are likely to experience a significant reduction in their per-tonne financial returns for the 2013-14 crop year.
+Compounding this for much of the winter, as with wheat, producers without signed delivery contracts faced a widening basis and limited delivery opportunities.